A Little Background

-Short version: Much of my career has been spent in the magazine business, mostly with so-called ‘lifestyle’ titles.
+Short version: Most of my career has been spent in the magazine business, mostly with so-called ‘lifestyle’ titles.
 I’ve written and taken photographs for magazines around the world, and I’ve done the junkets, and I know how that industry works.

-I’m here, in part, because Spain Tourism brought me here on a junket and I wondered how a place with this much culture and history and wine and gastronomy could be so under priced compared with its neighbours.
+I’m here, in part, because Spain Tourism brought me here on a junket and I wondered how a place with this much culture and history and wine and gastronomy could be so underpriced compared with its neighbours.